ISOLATOR SETUPS

 - People who want more loading without needing a doubled pulley setup

-- Users who understand that max loading increases wear and tear and potential break risk over time
+- Users who understand increased wear and tear at higher loads

-- Users who want the option to expand functionality as more trolley-based setups are released
+- Users who want future expansion into more trolley-based setups

 PARTS: